Skip to main content

 An effective police complaints system is vital.
 Government reforms introduced in 2020 (under the Policing and Crime Act 2017 and supporting regulations) delivered significant changes to the complaints system.
 The focus was on delivering a less adversarial, simpler and more customer-focused process.

-The Independent Office for Police Conduct (IOPC) publishes Police Complaints Statistics for England and Wales.
-Their latest report for the 2022/23 financial year can be found here
+The Independent Office for Police Conduct (IOPC) publish their ‘Police Complaints Statistics for England and Wales’ report annually.
+This report facilitates the comparison of data between the MPS and other police forces.
+The latest report for the 2023/24 financial year can be found here

 Timely resolution of complaints enhances the scope for any individual or organisational learning to be recognised and implemented by the MPS.

-The MPS logged 11,779 complaint cases in 2022/23.
-This represented circa 14.5% of the 81,142 total complaints logged by all police forces across England & Wales.
+The MPS logged 11,843 complaint cases in 2023/24.
+This represented a minor increase on the 11,779 cases logged in 2022/23, and just under 14% of the 85,458 total complaints logged by all police forces across England & Wales.

 Each complaint case may include one or more allegations.
-The 11,779 MPS cases comprised a total of 20,202 allegations.
-Again, when considering the number of allegations per 1,000 employees the IOPC found that with 424 allegations the MPS compared favourably against the national average of 547.
+The 11,843 MPS cases comprised a total of 21,759 allegations.
+Again, when considering the number of allegations per 1,000 employees the IOPC found that with 446 allegations the MPS compared favourably against the national average of 599.

 The IOPC also publish a quarterly Police Complaints Information Bulletin (PCIB) for each force.
-The latest MPS data can be found here
+The latest MPS data can be found here.

 MOPAC also seek assurances around the type of organisational learning that can be taken from complaints received by the MPS and from any investigations that subsequently ensue.
 The complaints system is a rich source of such information for police forces.

-Under the 2020 reforms the Government introduced a new right to independent review for complainants dissatisfied at the handling or outcome of their complaint to the police.
+Under 2020 reforms the Government introduced a new right to independent review for complainants dissatisfied at the handling or outcome of their complaint to the police.
 This was designed to further improve the transparency and integrity of the complaints process.

 Need a document on this page in an accessible format?